percona/pbm-docs/docs/reference/glossary.md

 ## PBM Control collections

-PBM Control collections are :term:`collections <Collection>` with config, authentication data and backup states.
-They are stored in the admin db  in the cluster or non-sharded replica set and serve as the communication channel between :term:`pbm-agent` and :term:`pbm CLI`. :term:`pbm CLI` creates a new pbmCmd document for a new operation. :term:`pbm-agents <pbm-agent>` monitor it and update as they process the operation.
+PBM Control collections are [collections](#collection) with config, authentication data and backup states.
+They are stored in the admin db  in the cluster or non-sharded replica set and serve as the communication channel between [`pbm-agent`](#pbm-agent) and [`pbm CLI`](#pbm-cli). `pbm CLI` creates a new `pbmCmd` document for a new operation. `pbm-agents` monitor it and update as they process the operation.

 ## Percona Backup for MongoDB

 Percona Backup for MongoDB (PBM) is a low-impact backup solution for MongoDB non-sharded replica sets and clusters.
-It supports both :term:`Percona Server for MongoDB` and MongoDB Community Edition.
+It supports both [Percona Server for MongoDB](#percona-server-for-mongodb) and MongoDB Community Edition.

 ## Percona Server for MongoDB